 The degree programme provides annual education evaluation.
-The degree programme chooses the following ways of evaluating: an online tool profided by Thuas and student focus groups.
+The degree programme chooses the following ways of evaluating: The programme evaluates it's education on a yearly basis, via roundtable conversations and Brightspace surveys.
+Besides that, certain committees (assessment committee, curriculum committee and quality assurance) work on the evaluation of the programme as well.].
 The degree programme advisory committee has the right of consent on the method of evaluation.